 Travel to Iran – Things To Know Before You Go

 I went for 2 weeks, and happily visited Tehran, Shiraz, Isfahan and villages in between.
-While I was amazed by colors, architecture, food, smells and sounds, the one single aspect that impressed me the most about Iran was its people.
-Iranians were so incredibly helpful during my travels, I had my hand held by strangers (or as I like to say now: fellow human beings) in any instance that I needed it- especially when crossing the street!
+While I was amazed by colors, architecture, food, smells and sounds, the one single aspect which impressed me the most about Iran was its people.
+Iranians were so incredibly helpful during my travels, I had my hand held by strangers (or as I like to say now: fellow human beings) in any instance I needed it- especially when crossing the street!

-One interaction that impressed me the most was in a store, as I was needing help with a purchase.
+One interaction which impressed me the most was in a store, as I was needing help with a purchase.
 There was a huge line and the store was about to close.
 When locals realized I was a visitor, they allowed me to go to the front of the line and said “you’re the guest, we can wait.”

 There were a few times when people just came up to me and after a few minutes of speaking, invited me to their house for dinner!
 As someone commented on one of my recent instagram posts on Iran “The traditions of hospitality in the Middle East should get UNESCO World Heritage status and we should all aspire to be such thoughtful human beings.”
 I COMPLETELY AGREE!
 I fell in love with Iranian people, to say the least.
-I hope that I can learn from this human experience and return the same hospitality and kindness to any guest, immigrant or visitor to my land.
+I hope I can learn from this human experience and return the same hospitality and kindness to any guest, immigrant or visitor to my land.

 I’ll leave this post for now, I will make some posts more organized by each city I visited.
 But I wanted to share my initial impressions with the country I now deeply love and adore.
 I hope to visit again and again, to continue discovering this magical country’s splendor.